dabit3/amplify-photo-sharing-workshop/README.md

 ### Adding a sign out button

-You can also easily add a precondigured UI component for signing out.
+You can also easily add a preconfigured UI component for signing out.

 ```js
 import { withAuthenticator, AmplifySignOut } from '@aws-amplify/ui-react';